UK police ask Muslim women to help stop youngsters going to Syria

 Among the policies France unveiled this week to stop its citizens joining the civil war, was the possibility of stripping people of French nationality, along the lines of British legislation introduced last year.

-It is also encouraging parents to alert officials to suspicious behaviour in their children via a new hotline.
+It is also encouraging parents to alert officials to suspicious behavior in their children via a new hotline.

 However, she made it clear that those who did engage in combat risked arrest back in Britain - something that is becoming increasingly common.